Fast and Robust Flocking of Protesters on Street Networks: Exploration of tactics

 For the best tactic, groups aggregate into lines for a longer time period, resulting into a much higher sprawling score.
 It then slowly linearly decreases until the end of the run.
 This is because the Attraction rule, when chosen in the best tactic, will make the front group wait for the groups behind it, leading to less sprawled clusters.

-As explained in Section~\ref{sec:metrics}, an efficient tactic should have a low sprawling score.
+As explained when defining the metrics, an efficient tactic should have a low sprawling score.
 The sprawling of the baseline is 1 (up to the third digit), thanks to the collective decision.
 This is the optimum value.

-Our walkers do not have access to collective decision.
-When a cluster of groups arrives at an intersection, at the end of a street, it can split into multiple groups.
+Our walkers do not have access to collective decision, though.
+When a cluster of groups arrives at an intersection, at the end of a street, it may split into multiple groups.
 In the case of a lone group (a cluster with no sprawling) it will split into multiple groups, with equal number of walkers on average.
 This reduces the gathering score.

 However, with a larger sprawling, a cluster keeps most of its groups unchanged after an intersection.
 Indeed, the first of its groups to reach the intersection node might split into multiple groups, as described above.
-However, if using an Alignment-based tactic, next walkers will then all follow the biggest of the new groups that came from the split.
-This shows an effective tactic can benefit from a little bit of sprawling to maintain its clusters size.
+However, if using an Alignment-based tactic, next walkers will then all follow the largest of the new groups that came from the split.
+This shows an effective tactic can benefit from a little sprawling to maintain its clusters walker-size.